Your live guide to Amazon’s early Prime Day deals

 - Amazon fashion: Big-name fashion brands will be 30 per cent off brands, including Hugo Boss, Wrangler, Puma, Lee, Vans, Iris & Lilly, and The Drop

-- Beauty: Calling all beauty lovers, you’ll be able to save up to 60 per cent on skincare
+- Beauty: Beauty buffs, you’ll be able to save up to 60 per cent on skincare

-- Toys: Expect up to 30 per cent off toy brands including Lego, Barbie, Hot Wheels, and more
+- Toys: And for the young ones, you can save up 30 per cent on toy brands including Lego, Barbie, Hot Wheels, and more

 The best early Prime Day deals to shop now